etwatanabe/url-shortener/README.md

 | POSTGRES_PASSWORD | Password for the PostgreSQL container (must match DATABASE_URL).                       | password                                 |
 | POSTGRES_DB   | Database name for the PostgreSQL container (must match DATABASE_URL).                      | database                                       |

-> These variables must be consistent between `.env.local` and your Docker Compose setup.
+> These variables must be consistent between `.env` and your Docker Compose setup.

 ## Using Makefile